aio-libs/multidict/docs/index.rst

 and :class:`CIMultiDictProxy`.

-Immutable proxies (:class:`MultiDictProxy` and :class:`CIMultiDictProxy`) provide a dynamic view on the proxied multidict, the view reflects underlying collection changes.
+Immutable proxies (:class:`MultiDictProxy` and :class:`CIMultiDictProxy`) provide a dynamic view for the proxied multidict, the view reflects underlying collection changes.
 They implement the :class:`~collections.abc.Mapping` interface.